Welcome to the add-my-pet portal

 - Species List page orders entries according to taxonomy; click on entry names to go to "Predictions & Data" pages.

 - Species Tree page orders entries according to phylogeny; walk to the leaves of the tree and click on entry names to go to "Predictions & Data" pages.
-An extra dropdown "ROOT" at this page gives access to shorter trees.
+You can create your own tree with any root with AmPtool.